skoyev/ruby-rails-office-management/README.md

-# Office
+# Ruby on Rails Office Management Project

-Project of an CRUD developed with Rails.
+The application is demontrates the common Office Management functionlity using of an CRUD function using Ruby/Rails.

 ## Features